HarperMesser/2025FantasyFootballProjections/README.md

 - Provides a framework for adjusting projections based on historical player performance

 **Skills used:**
-- Python, Pandas, SQL, Power BI, Data Visualization, Statistical Analysis
+- Python, Pandas, SQL, Data Visualization, Statistical Analysis

 ---